bdilday/embedr/Readme.md

 # Working With R Lists

 Lists are very important in R, as they are the most common way to construct a heterogeneous vector.
-Although you could work directly with an R list (there's an `RList` struct to do that) you lose most of the nice features when you do that.
+Although you could work directly with an R list (there's an `RList` struct to do that) you lose most of the nice features if you do.
 For that reason I created the `NamedList` struct.
-You can refer to elements by number (elements are ordered as they are in any array) or by name.
-You can add elements by name (but only that way, because you have to name every element in a `NamedList`).
+You can refer to elements by number (elements are ordered as in any array) or by name.
+You can add elements by name (but only that way, because every element in a `NamedList` needs a name).

 ```